pkrishn6/MachineLearning/README.md

 # MachineLearning
-This repo contains my submissions categorized by the week.
+This repo contains my submissions for the coursera course on Machine learning categorized by the week.

 Topics:
 ------